What Parents and Carers Need to Know about Amino

 More Information

-In the guide, you’ll find tips on a number of potential risks such as potential scams, contact with strangers and in-app purchases.
+In the guide you’ll find tips on a number of potential risks including a lack of age verification, inappropriate content and cyber-bullying.

-Please find the National Online Safety guide for ‘What Parents Need to Know about Minecraft‘ below.
+Please find the National Online Safety guide for 10 Top Tips for Safely Using Smartwatches below.

 Thank you.